'Amphan': BSF moves ships, patrol boats to safe anchor in Sunderbans

-The BSF protects over 930 kms of the International Border under this frontier that includes 110 kms of the Sunderbans, Estuary Point, Icchamati river and Panitar, where the land and riverine borders of the two countries meet.
-The three floating border posts or ships, 45 other patrol and mechanised boats have been moved for safe anchorage in view of cyclone 'Amphan'.
+The BSF protects over 930 km of the International Border under this frontier that includes 110 km of the Sunderbans, Estuary Point, Icchamati river, and Panitar, where the land and the riverine borders of the two countries meet.
+The three floating border posts or ships, 45 other patrols, and mechanized boats have been moved for safe anchorage in the creeks of the Sunderbans in view of cyclone 'Amphan'.

+BSF Deputy Inspector General (South Bengal frontier) S S Guleria told PTI that the troops who man these vessels will move to land border posts till the activity of the cyclone.
+"Troops have been kept on alert and being shifted to secure and safe locations when cyclone would be striking in the Sunderbans.
+Till that time, mobile vehicular and foot patrolling in the land areas are being executed," the force said in a statement.

 - READ MORE ON: